-All courses must be completed All courses must be completed with a grade of "C" or "P" or better.
-Students must have a Completion cumulative GPA of at least 2.0 cumulative GPA of at least 2.0 Standards in the Foundational better.
-Students must have a in the Foundational Curriculum courses at the time Curriculum courses at the time of completion.
+If the credit total for the above requirements is less than 30 credits, select a course of your choice from the course of your choice from the AAOT General Education list.
+AAOT General Education list.
+All courses must be completed All courses must be completed with a grade of "C" or "P" or cumulative GPA of at least 2.0 cumulative GPA of at least 2.0 in the Foundational Curriculum courses at the time Curriculum courses at the time of completion.